themagicalmammal/howtolinux/README.md

  If your display supports higher refresh rate go for it.
 Because higher refresh rates are smoother.
 My display is capable for 120hz.<br /> <br />
  ![set-of-refreshrates](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/set-of-refreshrates.png)

- ### To add custom resolution do this steps.
+ ### To add custom resolution do these steps.
  **1. Check xrandr**  <br />
  You can know the name of your display here generally it is eDP-1 if is hybrid it can be eDP-1-1<br /> <br />
  ![xrandr](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/xrandr.png)
  <br /> <br />
  **2. Find resolution which will fit**  <br />
- My original maximum resolution is 1600 900 which is 16:9 aspect ratio.
+ My original maximum resolution is 1600 900 which is a 16:9 aspect ratio.
 So if I choose a different aspect ratio some part of my display will be blacked out. <br />

  So, I can go for 1920x1080 or 1536x864 <br />
  *To find out which fits you best you can do tests by adding different resolutions*